 Your passport will be held by your sponsor (employer) within Saudi Arabia as these are the requirements.
 Even Westerners will find themselves deprived of their passports and will only have them returned when it is time to leave the country.

-Exiting the country is by way of visa also.
+Exiting the country is done by way of a visa also.
 If you have already gained your residency permit (Iqama) the only way you can leave the country is by your employer issuing you an exit/re-entry visa or a final exit visa.

 Finding a Job in Saudi Arabia

-For most people this will involve either searching through the many online job sites or finding an agency in their home country.
+For most people, this will involve either searching through the many online job sites or finding an agency in their home country.

-There are many different job sites and there are literally thousands of jobs being advertised at any one time within Saudi Arabia and across the Middle East.
-It can be very simple to find a job to apply for and for many you may be surprised to find that you have little if any competition due to the lack of people wanting to work in such an inhospitable country.
+There are many different job sites, and there are literally thousands of jobs being advertised at any one time within Saudi Arabia and across the Middle East.
+It can be very simple to find a job to apply for, and for many, you may be surprised to find that you have little (if any) competition due to the lack of people wanting to work in such an inhospitable country.

-In countries such as the Philippines and India you will find many agencies actively recruiting workers for Saudi Arabia.
-Most of these companies are legitimate, however, there are many that exist purely to feed off of peoples hopes.
-Some of these agencies will charge you a fee for just about everything and will either want this money up front or will expect to claw back the money from your employment.
+In countries such as the Philippines and India, you will find many agencies actively recruiting workers for Saudi Arabia.
+Most of these companies are legitimate.
+However, there are many that exist purely to feed off of people's hopes.
+Some of these agencies will charge you a fee for just about everything and will either want this money upfront or will expect to claw back the money from your employment.
 It is the sponsor's responsibility to cover all recruitment expenses so it should cost you very little.

-What Is it Like Working in KSA?
+What Is It Like Working in KSA?